chaos-mesh/website/versioned_docs/version-2.0.3/run-a-chaos-experiment.md

 ### Update Chaos experiments using commands

-The `Spec` field of Chaos Experiment is currently not allowed to be updated.
+The `Spec` field of Chaos experiment is currently not allowed to be updated.

-For more details, see: <https://github.com/chaos-mesh/chaos-mesh/issues/2227>.
+For more details, refer to the related [GitHub issue](https://github.com/chaos-mesh/chaos-mesh/issues/2227).

 ### Update Chaos experiments using Chaos Dashboard

-The Dashboard doesn't support updating Chaos Experiments at this time because the `Spec` field of Chaos experiments is not allowed to be updated.
+The Chaos Dashboard doesn't support updating Chaos experiments at this time because the `Spec` field of Chaos experiments is not allowed to be updated.

 ## Delete Chaos experiments